scroll-tech/scroll/contracts/docs/apis/L2ERC1155Gateway.md

 The `L2ERC1155Gateway` is used to withdraw ERC1155 compatible NFTs on layer 2 and finalize deposit the NFTs from layer 1.

 *The withdrawn NFTs tokens will be burned directly.
-On finalizing deposit, the corresponding NFT will be minted and transfered to the recipient.
+On finalizing deposit, the corresponding NFT will be minted and transferred to the recipient.
 This will be changed if we have more specific scenarios.*

 ## Methods